LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       The default styling of `ol`  and `ul` is achieved by adding the corresponding class to the element at hand.
 This means if you're building an ul, also append the `ul` class to that element (and vice versa in the `ol` case).
     name: Code
+  - name: Copy
+    content: >-
+      ### To break down long sentences

+      You should always strive for having short items in the lists but sometimes it is harder to do.
+Here are some help.

+      **Do sections instead**\

+      Use a headline instead and break it out to different sections of text, it makes the readers identify the main points of each section and easier to grasp.
+To highlight and simulate dots you can always make a small graphical element to the right of the textarea.
 backgroundColor: "#fff"
 ---